-- Strong communication skills
+- Communication skills

-- A flexible schedule
+- Flexible schedule

-- A commitment to lifelong learning
+- Commitment to lifelong learning

-- Good gym etiquette
+- Gym etiquette

-- A solid business plan
+- A strategic business plan

 - Health and fitness clubs

-- Corporate wellness programs/hospital programs
+- Corporate wellness programs

 - Clients’ homes